Tour Croatia: Fabled Illyria and the Adriatic Coast

 Day 6: Vrana, Sibenik.
 Transfer to Split.

-Day 8: Ston, Narona Museum.
-Dubrovnik Walking tour
+Day 8: Ston, Narona Museum in Vid.
+Dubrovnik Walking Tour.

 Day 11: Sokol Tower, Barbara Graveyard.
-Kotor Montenegro
+Kotor in Montenegro.

-Day 12: Durres, Albania.
-Ferry to Bari, Italy
+Day 12: Durres, Albania City Tour.
+Ferry to Bari, Italy.

 The Adriatic Sea has long been a ‘highway’ of civilizations from prehistoric times to present day.
 During classical antiquity, the Illyrians inhabited the eastern Adriatic coast, and Rome controlled the waterway from the 1st century until the Ostrogoths, Lombards and Byzantine Empire took over.
 It was the path of the crusaders on the Fourth Crusade as they marched towards Istanbul, and the Venetians, beginning in 1409, controlled Dalmatia for nearly four hundred years.
 Each of these cultures has left their indelible mark.